microsoft/fluentui-contrib/packages/token-analyzer/README.md

 - Convert token member within the analysis output to an array so we can hold multiple tokens.
 The order should be the order or priority.
 [0] being the highest pri with the last item in the array the least prioritized.

 - add config to point to custom prettier config for file output.
-- run shorthands functions with placeholder functions and parse out which properties are actually being set.
-This is a special case we will need to hard code and thus should make independent from the rest of our logic so it's easier to modify/remove.
 - add tests for findTsConfigPath
 - Update extractTokensFromText to find imported vars and tokens.
 We've updated it to resolve variable declarations thusfar but there's potential cases where we could have imports impact this as well.
 - add tests for structure and output. ~~We're processing the styles but not putting them in the right places right now~~